antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** log requests using an unique identifier

-Each request made to an API should be given a UUID.
+Each request made to an API **SHOULD** be given a UUID.
 This **SHOULD** be returned in the response to that request as a `x-request-id` header allowing the client to easily log and quote this value.

 APIs **SHOULD** log this request ID, along with an other relevant information, such as the endpoint called, parameters and options and an indication of what was returned (an error, some data etc).